qt-dork/ewie.online/src/posts/The funniest stat in Blaseball.md

 [^10]: Specifically for the [Society of Internet Blaseball Research](https://sibr.dev/), or SIBR for short.
 This was a community of very dedicated fans devoted to unraveling the mysteries behind the game.

 [^11]: In a sense.

+[^12]: Specifically, this is the WAR/WhAT entry on the iceberg meme.